End-of-Life Process

 Have you ever cared for someone who was dying, known someone who was in hospice, or just wondered what happens as we die?
 What exactly does “end of life” refer to?
 End of life is a broad term, and its meaning can vary from person to person.
 End of life is a time when death is approaching, usually in a matter of days.

-Oftentimes, caregivers have little to no experience in caring for a patient experiencing the end-of-life process and can easily find themselves feeling overwhelmed, confused, and burned out.
+Often, caregivers have little to no experience caring for a patient experiencing the end-of-life process and can easily feel overwhelmed, confused, and burned out.
 Understanding what to expect during the final weeks and days of life is imperative to cope with the changes as they occur.

 These changes can vary from person to person.
-Although patients progress through the end-of-life process differently, there is usually a recognizable pattern of decline that occurs.
-To provide the best possible care and prepare both the dying patient and their family members, it is important for the nurse and caregiver to be able to distinguish the phases of the end-of-life process: transitioning, actively dying, and final moments.
+Although patients progress through the end-of-life process differently, a recognizable pattern of decline usually occurs.
+To provide the best possible care and prepare both the dying patient and their family members, the nurse, and caregiver need to be able to distinguish the phases of the end-of-life process: transitioning, actively dying, and final moments.

 Transitioning

-The transitioning phase, otherwise identified as the pre-active phase, usually signals that a person is approaching the last two-to-three weeks of their life.
-During this time, caregivers might start to notice obvious changes, an increase in sleeping, for example.
+The transitioning phase, otherwise identified as the pre-active phase, usually signals that a person is approaching the last two to three weeks of their life.
+During this time, caregivers might start noticing obvious changes, such as an increase in sleeping.
 A transitioning person can sleep upwards of twenty hours per day.
-This significant increase is part of an overarching decrease in the patient engaging with the world and day-to-day life.
+This significant increase is part of an overarching decrease in the patient’s engagement with the world and day-to-day life.

 Beyond sleeping, examples of this disengagement include interacting less with friends and family, less desire to do one’s usual activities, and a lack of interest in things that were once pleasurable.
 Additional signs of a patient transitioning include increased weakness and decreased mobility.